 Photo credit: Flickr – trinchetto

-During the Second World War, the Nazis exterminated 90% of the Krakow Jews, most of them in Auschwitz.
-Kazimierz, located on the edge of the Vistula, was populated by Jews exclusively from the 16th century to 1940, and has the largest concentration of synagogues in Europe after Prague.
-Victim of anti-Semitic persecution and intolerance, the neighborhood was the macabre theater of several Jewish ghettos through the darkest pages of its history.
-Ignored by the general public for half a century and the Soviet era, the district is rehabilitated by the filming on its soil of the film “The list of Schindler”, shot in the neighbourhood and released in 1993.
-A place of memory of the atrocities committed against the Jews, it is today – despite a gentrification that all cities now know – much appreciated by artists despite the area’s ongoing gentrification.
+During the Second World War, the Nazis exterminated 90% of Krakow’s Jewish population, who mostly perished in Auschwitz.
+Kazimierz, located on the edge of the Vistula, was exclusively populated by Jews from the 16th century to 1940.
+It houses the highest number of synagogues in Europe after Prague.
+A victim of anti-semitic persecution and intolerance, the neighbourhood became the macabre theatre of several Jewish ghettos during the darkest years of its history.
+Ignored by the general public for half a century during the Soviet era, the district was rehabilitated by the film “The list of Schindler”, shot in the neighbourhood and released in 1993.
+A place of memory of the atrocities committed against the Jews, it is today much appreciated by artists despite the area’s ongoing gentrification.

-It is the second most tourist district of Krakow.
-If you like history, places to go out – bars, cafes, restaurants – then this neighborhood where to stay in Krakow is for you: central, you can also enjoy Polish life listening to the minor notes of a gypsy violin crying, a group of klezmer, jazz swing, rock or electronic music.
-Book now your hostel or your accomodation: many Poles rent their apartments, and prices are affordable!
+Kazimierz is the second most touristic district of Krakow.
+If you’re fond of history, and places to go out – bars, cafes, restaurants – this neighbourhood is definitely the place to stay in Krakow.
+Centrally-located, it’s a great area to simply enjoy Polish life while listening to the minor notes of a crying gypsy violin, a Klezmer band, or some jazz, rock, or electronic music.
+Book now your hostel or your accomodation in Kazimierz: many Poles are renting out their apartments, and prices are affordable!